jrpotter/notebook/notes/data_structures/trees/b-tree.md

 ## Insertions

 A node of a B-tree of order $m$ is considered full when it has $m$ children (or equivalently $m - 1$ keys).
-Insertion operates analagously to a binary tree.
+Insertion operates analogously to a binary tree.
 If the node the key was inserted into then contains $m$ keys, split the node into two and place the median into the original parent node.
 This action may propagate upwards.
 If the root node becomes full, create a new root containing the median of the original root.

 %%ANKI
 Cloze